Do I Need to Watch Out for Bugs in Galapagos?

 There are also lots of other interesting critters to see, like colorful beetles, praying mantis, and giant land snails.
 Interestingly, though, there are comparatively few species of actual insects, bugs in Galapagos.

 Officially, there are about 1,000 insect species on the islands, which is surprisingly low when you compare that to the over 1 million species living in mainland Ecuador!

 This is likely because it’s really hard for bugs to travel 600 miles over open ocean to get to these isolated islands.
 This has made for some really unique differences in the Galapagos Islands.
 For example, some believe that, since there are only one single species of bee on the island, the flowers grow larger here.
 This would be because they really need to compete for the attention of their bumbling pollinators.

 Really, the Galapagos Islands are unlike anything you’ve ever seen before.
 It’s no wonder that they’re such a bucket-list destination among people that love nature!

-Any other bug related questions? or other inquires for the Galapagos?
+Any other bug-related questions? or other inquiries for the Galapagos?
 Contact us, our local experts will be happy to help!